Aliya-Caldwell/Aliya-Caldwell/README.md

-- Hi, I’m @Aliya-Caldwell (she/they).
-I am interested in movement and trophic ecology of seabirds and fishes.
+- Hi, I’m Aliya Caldwell (she/they).
+I am interested in the movement and trophic ecology of seabirds and fishes, and how the predator-prey relationship between seabirds and fishes can be used in fisheries monitoring.
 I am a PhD student in the Fish and Movement Ecology Lab at the University of New Hampshire.

 <!---